 Information about my work at the University of Wisconsin-Madison

-I have also been heavily involved in research since my arrival here in 1992.
-I have had an active group of graduate and undergraduate students in my program throughout my career.
-My research focuses on vegetable breeding and genetics with an emphasis on plant secondary metabolites that have some potential value for human health and wellbeing.
-We have also bred numerous cultivars and inbred lines that have been used to make commercial hybrids.
+Our research program focuses on vegetable breeding and genetics with an emphasis on plant secondary metabolites that have some potential value for human health and wellbeing.
+We have also bred numerous inbred lines that have been used to make commercial hybrids.
 These are grown by farmers throughout the world.
 A portion of our germplasm is licensed through WARF and returns royalties to our program.
-We currently have over 75 active germplasm licenses.
-In 2014, we released two new carrot cultivars via a mechanism called open source.
-This means that the cultivars will remain in a “protected commons” and can be accessed, used, bred, saved, and sold by anyone as long as no restrictive license is put on the materials or their derivatives.
-Open source breeding has also become part of my laboratory’s research agenda, and one of my graduate students is currently investigating some of the biological questions surrounding the proportion of phenotypic and DNA sequence variation for key traits in carrot that still remain unprotected through patents and licenses.
+We currently have over 75 active germplasm licenses from all three of our crops.

 My family came to the US in the early 20th century from Eastern Europe.
 They settled in Michigan, Wisconsin, and Illinois.
 My maternal grandparents had a grocery store and my paternal grandfather had a laundry business.
 It is a testament to the freedoms in this country that, through public education and opportunity, one can pursue their dreams.
 I am a fortunate beneficiary of these opportunities and of the guidance from many people throughout my life.